Page created on June 7, 2021. Last updated on January 20, 2022 at 11:19

 The IUD comes pre-packaged in a special tube.
 The tube is inserted into the uterus, and the IUD is released from the tube.
 At this point the arms of the IUD will open, giving it the T-shape.

 All IUDs have strings attached to them to allow for easy removal.
-The strings will be cut so that they stick out only a few cm out of the cervix.
+The strings will be cut so that they stick out only a few cm out of the cervix, but they’re still long enough to be used to remove it later.

 Complications are rare but can happen: